-Apparently, if we are given two boring tasks, the outcome of the second task is poorer.
-So give one task at a time and then let them have a break and then request another one.
+If we are given two tedious tasks, the outcome of the second task is poorer.
+So give one job at a time and then let them have a break and then request another one.

 Teach your child about emotions and feelings and how they can manage them.
-If your child can regulate and manage the emotions themselves, then they are more likely to remain in control.
+If your child can regulate and manage the feelings themselves, they are more likely to remain in control.

 Here are some examples: